Belize's thriving luxury property market

 Outside buyer interest in Belize rose rapidly from 2000 to 2007, partly due to the passage of the Retired Person Incentive Act (RPIA) in September 1999, and to the tourism boom.
 Tourists flocked to Belize's natural wonders - beautiful beaches and tropical forests, plus ancient Mayan temples.
 From 2003 to 2007, property prices in coastal and tourist areas rose by as much as 30% annually, while prices of inland properties rose by around 15% annually, according to local real estate agents.

 Yet the average price for luxury homes in Belize is still less than US$1 million, well below the US$2 million average price of luxury home in some other Caribbean destinations, according to SANCAS Realty.
 Residential rents also remain surprisingly low.
-The average rent for a one-bedroom apartment in the city center is US$315 per month while three-bedroom apartmentsare offered for around US$600 per month.
+The average rent for a one-bedroom apartment in the city center is US$350 per month while three-bedroom apartments are offered for around US$600 per month.
 Rents for apartments outside the city are about 25% to 35% lower.

-Ambergris Caye and Southern Belize – Placencia – continue to be the two most popular areas for foreign homebuyers, said Chebat.
+Ambergris Caye and Southern Belize - Placencia - continue to be the two most popular areas for foreign homebuyers.
 Ambergris Caye has the most expensive housing in Belize, because tourists and expats are attracted to the beauty of the Barrier Reef.
-Oceanfront condominium units are priced at about US$500,000, while two- to four-bedroom oceanfront houses are priced around US$1 million.
+One- to two-bedroom oceanfront condominium units are priced at about US$300,000 to US$600,000, while three- to four-bedroom oceanfront houses are priced around US$1 million.

 Most foreign buyers come from the United States.
 There are direct flights from numerous U.S. cities, including Houston, Chicago, Dallas, Miami, Charlotte, Atlanta, Los Angeles, and Newark.
 There is also a growing interest from Canadians, Britons, Italians and Russian investors.